Thursday, January 31, 2013

 Newton who eventually became President of the Philadelphia Hotel Association and who sold his Woodbury hotel in 1891 to John Rachor, never forgot where he started, and as it was written in 1913, he continued to add "greatly to the growth and the beauty of Woodbury whose loveliness as a country town has long been admitted by the erection of a large number of high-class dwellings and the opening of new streets.
 He is now one of the leading, if not the largest, individual property owners of Woodbury, having unlimited faith in its future" (Warwick, 1913).
 Newton went on to construct three new roads in Woodbury in the late 1800s/early 1900s.
 These were Curtis Avenue, Aberdeen Place, and his namesake road, Newton Avenue.
 He had many lovely brick and stone buildings constructed on these avenues, all shining examples at the time of the finest in Victorian living.
 "It is fair to state here that Mahlon W. Newton was one of the pioneering spirits who hastened the development of the city. … He employed the best workmen, carpenters, bricklayers and plumbers and every house was constructed on honor" (Carpenter, 1937).
 He also had constructed the lovely storefront/apartment building on the NE corner of Broad and Curtis designed by prominent local architect, Charles R. Peddle.
 The building, located at 48 Broad St. features unique and interesting porthole windows on the Curtis side and is proudly still standing.

-On November 29, 1925 Mahlon W. Newton, for 35 years proprietor of Green's Hotel, Eighth and Chestnut streets, died at 122 South Tallahassee avenue (presumed to be one of his homes), Chelsea, Atlantic City, N. J., from heart disease.
+On November 29, 1925 Mahlon W. Newton, for 35 years proprietor of Green's Hotel, Eighth and Chestnut streets, died at his home at 122 South Tallahassee avenue Chelsea, Atlantic City, N. J., from heart disease.

 Newton's Other Hotel: Green's Hotel, Philadelphia